Dan Taulapapa McMullin: Gender and heritage

-McMullin's indigenous heritage and queer identity are central to his artistic work, as both themes and sources of inspiration.
-In a 2013 interview, when asked which non-artist most influences his work, he replied: "My old man, my boyfriend, usually in bed after yadda yadda, looking out the windows at the hills of Laguna, California where we are.
+McMullin's indigenous heritage and queer identity are central to their artistic work, as both themes and sources of inspiration.
+In a 2013 interview, when asked which non-artist most influences their work, they replied: "My old man, my boyfriend, usually in bed after yadda yadda, looking out the windows at the hills of Laguna, California where we are.
 It's moments like that I'm back in Samoa again, my soul is; and ideas come easily, like mangoes hitting a tin roof in the rain."

 McMullin identifies as fa'afafine, a Samoan third gender for which there is no exact English translation, but which is often described as a man who lives as a woman.
-McMullin generally uses male pronouns, including on his own website.
-Describing fa'afafine in an artist statement introducing his poetry and photography for the USC Cinema journal Spectator, McMullin writes:
+Describing fa'afafine in an artist statement introducing their poetry and photography for the USC Cinema journal Spectator, McMullin writes:

 McMullin, in an artist's statement in June 2016, said "Often, not always, but often my work looks at sexuality and the body.
 The body as memory, a key to our historical presences, to my own story and my oratory.
 There is a great cleft and an eternal return to the past, but the past is only a way to continue the journey into the future.
-A looking back as a way of setting the sale toward whatever my own indigenous futurism defines."
+A looking back as a way of setting the sail toward whatever my own indigenous futurism defines."

-McMullin has written personal narratives reflecting on both his gender and indigenous identity.
-In a 2011 essay for the Amerasia Journal he explores what it means to be Fa'afafine, both from a personal and historical context.
+McMullin has written personal narratives reflecting on both their gender and indigenous identity.
+In a 2011 essay for the Amerasia Journal they explore what it means to be Fa'afafine, both from a personal and historical context.
 In an essay for The Poetry Foundation blog, McMullin says "Identity is not something we claim, it is something that claims us."

 Creative works

 Writing

 McMullin's poetry and essays have been primarily published in anthologies focused on LGBTQ or Pacific Island indigenous literature.
 McMullin's first full-length poetry collection, Coconut Milk (2013) was named in the American Library Association's Over the Rainbow top-ten overall category.

-McMullin's more experimental poetry, such as his poetry published in Poetry Magazine in 2016, often blends the boundaries between poetry, visual poetry, and visual art.
-For instance, his poem "The Doors of the Sea":
+McMullin's more experimental poetry, such as their poetry published in Poetry Magazine in 2016, often blends the boundaries between poetry, visual poetry, and visual art.
+For instance, their poem "The Doors of the Sea":

-Before the publication of Coconut Milk, McMullin had already been widely published, and his solo collections included a poetry chapbook, A Drag Queen Named Pipi (2004) from Tinfish Press and a children's book My Name is Laloifi (2005).
+Before the publication of Coconut Milk, McMullin had already been widely published, and their solo collections included a poetry chapbook, A Drag Queen Named Pipi (2004) from Tinfish Press and a children's book My Name is Laloifi (2005).